-Lactose Intolerance : What is it and how can you tell if I have it?
+Lactose Intolerance : What is it?

 While milk, yoghurt and cheese products are generally recognised as nutritious food choices, not everyone can always enjoy what dairy has to offer.